 I must admit I loved both Finalborgo and Noli a whole lot!

-Both small, infused with history, one by the sea, while the other is perched on a hill, these are the places where you will be able to get lost on the streets without tourists.
+Both are small, and infused with history, one by the sea, while the other is perched on a hill, these are the places where you will be able to get lost on the streets without tourists.

 The water in Noli was utterly blue, while the climb on the hill in Finalborgo (or Finale Ligure) offered great views over the city walls and cobbler stone houses.